HumlabLu/lucris-rs/README.md

  - run `app_lucris.py -r research_docs.store`

 Some parameters (such as the embedding and reranker models) are set/hardcoded in `hybrid.py`.
-The web app reads the `OAIMODEL` environment variable to choose the model.
+The web-app reads the `OAIMODEL` environment variable to choose the model.
 This can be set as follows.

 ```bash
 export OAIMODEL=llama3.2:latest
 python app_lucris.py
 ```

+The web-app shows a drop-down menu with all the models installed on your system, with the one defined by `OAIMODEL` selected as default.
+If the `OAIMODEL` variable is not defined, the first available Ollama model is chosen. :w

 ## Command-line Querying Example